sdparsons/splithalf/README.md

 install.packages("splithalf")
 ```

-The current developmental version can be installed from Github with:
+The current developmental version (`0.8.1` unofficial version name: Rum
+Ham) can be installed from Github with:

 ``` r
 devtools::install_github("sdparsons/splithalf")